RedisGears/RedisGears/docs/index.md

 [![Gitter](https://badges.gitter.im/RedisLabs/RedisGears.svg)](https://gitter.im/RedisLabs/RedisGears?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 ## What is RedisGears?
-RedisGears is a serverless engine for transaction, [batch](glossary.md#batch-processing) and [event-driven](glossary.md#event-processing) data processing in Redis.
-It is a dynamic framework for the execution of [functions](functions.md) that, in turn, implement data flows in Redis, while (almost) entirely abstracting the data's distribution and choice of deployment  (i.e. stand-alone vs. cluster, OSS vs. Enterprise).
-Functions can be implemented in different languages, including Python and C [APIs](glossary.md#api).
+RedisGears is an engine for data processing in Redis.
+RedisGears supports transaction, [batch](glossary.md#batch-processing), and [event-driven](glossary.md#event-processing) processing of Redis data.
+To use RedisGears, you write [functions](functions.md) that describe how your data should be processed.
+You then submit this code to your Redis deployment for remote execution.

+As of v1.0.0, code for RedisGears must be written in Python.
+However, an internal C [API](glossary.md#api) exists and can be used by other Redis modules.
+In addition, support for other languages, including Java and JavaScript, is being planned.

-For example, you can use RedisGears to [count the words](examples.md#word-count) in Redis:
+To take a simple example, you can use RedisGears to [count the words](examples.md#word-count) in Redis:

 ```python
 {{ include('examples/word-count.py') }}